 In Illinois, emancipation occurs when a child graduates from high school or graduates, whichever occurs first.
 In Kansas, emancipation takes place at 18, or until high school graduation if the child turns 18 while still in school.
 In Oklahoma, emancipation takes place at 18, or until high school graduation if the child turns 20 while still in school.
 In Nebraska, individuals can

-Confidential Consultations With a Lawyer in Missouri, Illinois, Kansas, Oklahoma, and Nebraska
+Confidential Consultations With a Lawyer in Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana

-or by phone to schedule a confidential consultation at any of our convenient locations in Missouri, Illinois, Kansas, Oklahoma, or Nebraska.
+Contact us online or by phone to schedule a confidential consultation at any of our convenient locations in Missouri, Illinois, Kansas, Oklahoma, Nebraska, or Indiana.